Pollen: High-throughput Federated Learning Simulation via Resource-Aware Client Placement: Experimental Design

-\textbf{Speech Recognition:} In this task, we use the Google Speech Commands dataset~\cite{Google_Speech} to collaboratively train a ReseNet-34~\cite{resnet} to classify audio samples amongst a set of $35$ pre-defined spoken words.
-The dataset contains a collection of $157K$ one-second-long clips naturally partitioned according to their \num{2168} speakers.
-We use a batch size of $20$ samples.\\
+\textbf{Speech Recognition (SR):} This task uses the Google Speech Commands dataset~\cite{Google_Speech} to collaboratively train a ReseNet-34~\cite{resnet} network to classify audio samples amongst a set of $35$ pre-defined spoken words.
+The dataset contains a collection of \num{157e3} one-second-long clips naturally partitioned according to their \num{2168} speakers.

-\textbf{Text Generation:} We use the Shakespeare dataset, as implemented in TensorFlow Federated~\citep{tensorflowfederated}, to train a two-cell LSTM-based language model as defined in~\citep{Leaf} The dataset comprises sentences extracted from \textit{The Complete Works of William Shakespeare} and grouped into $648$ fictional characters.
-We follow the LEAF experimental configuration and use a batch size of $4$ samples.
+\textbf{Text Generation (TG):} We use the Shakespeare dataset, as implemented in TensorFlow Federated~\citep{tensorflowfederated}, to train a two-cell LSTM-based language model as defined in~\citep{Leaf}.
+The dataset comprises sentences extracted from \textit{The Complete Works of William Shakespeare} and grouped into \num{648} fictional characters.